MarceloCFerraz/BetDonnyPlay/README.md

 ### Pip

-Make sure to install pip after installing python with the command `sh python -m ensurepip --upgrade `
+Make sure to install pip after installing python with the command `python -m ensurepip --upgrade `

 ### Virtualenv

-Install Virtualenv with `sh pip install virtualenv `
+Install Virtualenv with `pip install virtualenv `

-After finishing the installation, open a cmd on the project's root folder and run `sh virtualenv venv `
+After finishing the installation, open a cmd on the project's root folder and run `virtualenv venv `

-Activate the recently created virtualenv `sh venv/Scripts/activate `
+Activate the recently created virtualenv `venv/Scripts/activate `

-Now install the dependencies with `sh pip install -r requirements.txt `
+Now install the dependencies with `pip install -r requirements.txt `

 ### Tesseract